 Throwing Your Sword Always Works: Nightblood's powers make him more useful as a grenade than a sword.
 He possesses the power to tempt people with impure souls, and gets them all to kill each other.
 It doesn't always work because he can't do anything to sinless men.

-Title Drop: Vasher's real name (well, more or less) is Warbreaker the Peaceful.
+Title Drop: Vasher's real name (well, oldest known name, whether or not it's his real name is debatable) is Warbreaker the Peaceful.

 Uncanny Valley: Invoked with the Lifeless.
 The most disturbing part of them is that they don't look dead... or alive, really.